CrendKing/avisynth_filter/README.md

 * Before anything, install AviSynth+ or VapourSynth.
 Make sure the frame server's dll files are reachable either in the directory of the video player, system directories or directories from the `PATH` environment variable.
 * Unpack the archive.
-* Run install.bat to register the filter .ax files.
+* Run install.cmd to register the filter .ax files.
 * Enable `AviSynth Filter` or `VapourSynth Filter` in video player.

 ## Uninstall

-Run uninstall.bat to unregister the filters and clean up user data.
+Run uninstall.cmd to unregister the filters and clean up user data.

 ## Usage